June 15, 2020

-The concentration has four central goals: (1) to offer students a structured program in the study of Africa and the African diaspora, (2) to help students explore the variety of cultural types and formations in the African diaspora, (3) to expose students to the connections between African studies and African-American studies, and (4) to promote curricular and extracurricular interest in and awareness of the cultures of the African diaspora for the campus as a whole.
+The concentration has four central goals: (1) to offer students a structured program in the study of Africa and the African diaspora, (2) to help students explore the variety of cultural types and formations in the African diaspora, (3) to expose students to the connections between African studies and African American studies, and (4) to promote curricular and extracurricular interest in and awareness of the cultures of the African diaspora for the campus as a whole.

-AFDS 410 Between Womanism and Feminism
+AFDS 410 - Between Womanist and Feminist Theories

-ANTH 471 Ethnomedicine: Africa
+ANTH 471 - Ethnomedicine: Africa

-ENGL 487 The Mulatto in American Fiction
+ENGL 487 - The Mulatto in American Fiction

-ENGL 488 Richard Wright and Toni Morrison
+ENGL 488 - Richard Wright and Toni Morrison

-SOCY 422 Topics in Social Stratification
+SOCY 422 - Topics in Social Stratification

-SOCY 463 Intersection Theory
+SOCY 463 - Intersectional Theory

 Each spring, the director of the concentration, in consultation with Crossroads, the program's advisory committee, will determine the courses offered during the upcoming academic year that will fulfill the various program requirements.
 Courses counted toward a student's major may be counted toward concentration requirements.
-For a complete list of courses fulfilling the various requirements, students should consult the African diaspora studies Web site on the Kenyon Web site.
+For a complete list of courses fulfilling the various requirements, students should consult the African diaspora studies website on the Kenyon website.

 We offer two distinct introductory courses to orient students to the interdisciplinary nature of African diaspora studies at Kenyon College.
 These courses are AFDS 108 and AFDS 110.
 Each course places a distinct emphasis upon critical thinking, oral presentation and critical writing as integral components of the learning experience.
 The objective of each course is to introduce students to the wide range of approaches which exist to develop a firm grasp of African diaspora studies as it currently exists, as informed by past events, and as history continues to unfold.